 What made Carl change his tune?
 Was it more than just the booze?
 For now, that remains unclear.
 What is clear is that someone was watching and was touched by the comments, martini-fueled or not.
 Because less than 48 hours later, this happened: Read more »

-Tags: advice, Bill Ackman, Carl Icahn, hedge fund managers, martinis, my throat's just so fucking dry, surprising turns of events
+Tags: advice, Bill Ackman, Carl Icahn, Carl Icahn: From The School Yards Of Queens To Wall Street, hedge fund managers, martinis, my throat's just so fucking dry, surprising turns of events

 Last night, in an interview with CNBC, Carl Icahn had this to say about fellow hedge fund manager Bill Ackman and his recent bid with drugmaker Valiant Pharmaceuticals for Botox maker Allergan: